 Summer internship programme

-Our summer internship programme for undergraduates is designed to inspire, encourage and support a new generation who will go on to make a difference.
+Our summer internships for undergraduates are designed to inspire, encourage and support a new generation who will go on to make a difference.

 You'll work alongside our experienced staff in the area that most interests you, building on your existing skills and gaining new ones.
 We value your insights and ideas, and during your time with us you’ll have every opportunity to make a real contribution.